sziem/vascu_synth/README.md

 If ITK is installed on a standard library search path, then installation of vascu_synth was easy as

-cd (directory containing vascu-synth sources) mkdir ../build_vascu_synth cd ../build_vascu_synth cmake ../(directory containing vascu-synth sources) possibly check ccmake . to check if everything is ok. make
+  cd (directory containing vascu-synth sources) mkdir ../build_vascu_synth cd ../build_vascu_synth cmake ../(directory containing vascu-synth sources) (possibly check ccmake .    to check if everything is ok). make

 --> VascuSynth binary generated in build_vascu_synth directory.